stewartellis/off-canvas-react-flexbox/readme.md

 - built without jQuery
 - should not rely on css selectors that target adjacent elements - the burger should be able to go anywhere
 - should default to visible on desktop and hidden on mobile
-- menu links only hide the sidebar on mobile, otherwise sidebar stay visible on desktop
+- menu links only hide the sidebar on mobile, otherwise sidebar stays visible